pymanga/pyMANGA/Documentation/ProjectFile/MangaProject/tree_dynamics/tree_growth_and_death/Mortality/s_period.md

-`period` defines the number of years a tree remembers it growth process, described by the biomass increment per time step.
+`period` defines the duration a tree remembers it growth process in seconds, described by the biomass increment per time step.
-Default is 5 years.
+The default is 157,788,000 seconds (= 5 years).